 Please visit the other Bird Day web pages to see examples of events, guidance for funding or promotion, where events are taking place across Canada, and what free resources Nature Canada has available to you.
-If you want other resources, check out the free materials on the Environment for the America’s website.
+If you want other resources, check out the free materials that are available.

 In 2016, Nature Canada is proud to work with the following local and regional organizations to recognize their activities and events in support of International Migratory Bird Day and Canada’s migratory birds:

 Since 1985, Wildlife Habitat Canada, a national, non-profit, charitable conservation organization, has invested over $50 million supporting more than 1,000 conservation projects across Canada, through its granting program.
 Funds invested to support grants come from the purchase of the Canadian Wildlife Habitat Conservation Stamp.
 The Stamp is purchased primarily by waterfowl hunters to validate their Migratory Game Bird Hunting Permits.
 Wildlife Habitat Canada works through partnerships with communities, landowners, governments, non-government organizations, and industry to conserve, enhance, and restore wildlife habitat.
 To learn more about the projects that Wildlife Habitat Canada has funded, please visit www.whc.org.